sahana/eden/docs/en/dev/styleguide.rst

         from myapp.module import function

 **Line width (columns)**
-    The code must be always 80 columns wide except on templates.
+    The code must be between 80 and 120 columns, but we encourage that developers set them an 80 columns limit when possible.

 **Long declarations**
     If a code line does not fit in 80 columns, try to reduce it declaring variables